 Trevor Deane is a sophomore from Nashua, New Hampshire, pursuing a degree in Economics and Political Science.
 Trevor is an energetic individual driven by his deep interests in innovative ideas, newly developing markets, and societal progress.
 As an associate of the fund, Trevor applies his passions into gaining valuable perspective on New Hampshire’s developing industries, as well as the challenging endeavor of managing a new venture.
 This past winter, Trevor interned for Live Free and Start, a state-led government initiative devoted to promoting cultural and industry growth within the state’s ever-expanding entrepreneurial ecosystem.

-Zachary Doss is a sophomore in the Peter T. Paul College of Business and Economics, where he is pursuing a degree in Business Administration with a focus in Accounting.
-Originally from Hopkinton, MA, he was a First-Year Orientation Leader where he preached the values of inclusion and community with over 3,000 incoming students, while sharing the academic and social expectations of the University.
-Zach also volunteers at Oyster River Middle School as a part of the Wildcat Youth Mentors Program, where he aids a middle school student struggling with an increasing education workload.
-He currently serves as the Chapter Historian and Recruitment Chair for Tau Kappa Epsilon, and looks to utilize the leadership skills he gained from these experiences in the field of accountancy.
+Zachary Doss is a rising junior in the Peter T. Paul College of Business and Economics, where he is pursuing a degree in Business Administration with a focus in Accounting.
+Originally from Hopkinton, MA, he currently serves as the Chapter Historian and Recruitment Chair for Tau Kappa Epsilon, and looks to utilize the leadership skills he gained from these experiences in the field of accountancy.
 Zach has interest in working for a professional services firm upon graduation, pursuing a career as a CPA.
-Zach joined the Rines Angel Fund because he is intrigued by the passion associated with start-ups and building up something that is your own, and was eager to learn about what differentiates a successful start-up from its competition.
+Zach joined the Rines Angel Fund because he is intrigued by the passion associated with start-ups and building up something that is your own, and was eager to learn about what differentiates a successful start-up from its competition

 Travis Hurley is a Sophomore Business Administration student from Hampton, NH.
 He is seeking a dual concentration in Marketing and Management in order to pursue an eventual career in a managerial role in a firm’s marketing division.
 Travis joined the Rines Angel Fund because of his interest in angel investing, venture capitalism, and entrepreneurship.
 Someday he hopes to become a professional venture capitalist to help grow the businesses of tomorrow.